hipertipo/tempEdit/README.md

 - each master contains hundreds of glyphs each
 - need to have several masters open at once in the
 UI for editing
-- refreshing the Font Collection is a performance bottleneck, RF gets slow
+- refreshing the Font Collection is a performance bottleneck, RF becomes slower

 see [What computer performance metrics are most relevant to RF performance?](http://forum.robofont.com/topic/672/what-computer-performance-metrics-are-most-relevant-to-rf-performance)